 The Fund's returns are intended to possess convexity because the relationship between the Fund's returns and market returns is not designed to be linear.
 That is, if market returns go up and down in a linear fashion, the Fund's returns are expected to rise faster than the market in positive markets; while declining less than the market in negative markets.
 The value of the Fund's call options is expected to rise in proportion to the rise in value of the underlying assets, but the amount by which the Fund's options increase or decrease in value depends on how far the market has moved from the time the options position was initiated.
-The value of the Fund's call options is expected to rise faster than the market if the Adviser successfully selects options that appreciate in value.
+The value of the Fund's call options to the decrease in the value of the underlying assets, but the amount by which the Fund's call options is expected to rise faster than the market if the Adviser successfully selects options that appreciate in value.
 The value of the Fund's put options are expected to decrease in proportion to the decrease in the value of the underlying assets, but the amount by which the Fund's put options decrease in value depends on how far the market has moved since from the time the position was initiated.